 Click the area of the model that you want to learn more about

-- ADDIE model is not really the way instructional designers do their work.
-Reality - ADDIE came about as the Vietnam war was ending, since then the U.S. Armed Forces have been using it quite successfully for the present two wars.
+The ADDIE method is not really the way instructional designers do their work.
+Reality - ADDIE came about as the Vietnam war was ending, since then the U.S. Armed Forces have been using it quite successfully.

 Return to the History of Instructional System Design